Murder of Banaz Mahmod: Disciplinary panel

 The disciplinary panel, scheduled to sit on 17 November 2008, related to the incident of 31 December 2005, when Banaz said that her father had tried to kill her, but was dismissed as "manipulative" and "melodramatic" by PC Angela Cornes who responded to the call.
-The disciplinary panel was abandoned before it could convene as the key witness, thought to be Rahmat, declined to take part.
+The disciplinary panel was abandoned before it could convene as the key witness, thought to be Sulemani, declined to take part.

 Cornes, and her supervisory inspector, received "words of advice", the lowest disciplinary sanction; Cornes was subsequently promoted.

 Rahmat Sulemani

 Following Banaz's murder, Sulemani went into witness protection.
 Despite his family members in Iran being threatened, he testified in both murder trials and the risks he had taken by doing so were recognised by both Judge Brian Barker and the police.

-Referring to him as "one of two real heroes" in the case, DCI Caroline Goode said:

-"Without him we wouldn't have known that Banaz was even missing.[...]
+Referring to him as "one of two real heroes" in the case, DCI Caroline Goode said: "Without him we wouldn't have known that Banaz was even missing.[...]
 He risked his life to go up against his whole community and in doing so gave up everything and everyone he knew".

-Sulemani struggled to adjust to his new life and the isolative nature of witness protection, and seemingly never recovered from Banaz's murder; he took his own life in 2016.
+Sulemani struggled to adjust to his new life and the isolative nature of witness protection, and seemingly never recovered from Banaz's murder; he died by suicide in 2016.

 In popular culture

 Banaz's case was chronicled in the 2012 documentary film Banaz: A Love Story, directed and produced by Deeyah Khan.

-In 2015 actor/rapper Riz MC released a song, entitled "Benaz", which was based on Banaz's story, in his mixtape Englistan released on St. George's Day.
+In 2015 actor and rapper Riz MC released a song, entitled "Benaz", which was based on Banaz's story, in his mixtape Englistan released on St. George's Day.

 A ballad was created by a 13-year-old girl, narrating the story of Banaz and published in Sisterhood.

 "Love Like Blood" (2017), from the Tom Thorne crime series by author Mark Billingham was inspired by Banaz's story and is dedicated to the memory of both her and Rahmat Sulemani.

 A two-part drama, Honour, chronicles the investigation into the murder of Banaz.
 Starring Keeley Hawes as Caroline Goode, it was screened on ITV on 28 and 29 September 2020.